 For those customers who need to show continued compliance with a quality system, Control Company provides a re-certification service to recalibrate all Traceable® products.
 Most users re-certify their equipment on an annual basis.
 Some with special requirements do it more frequently.

 Simply send it to Control Company.
 No return authorization number is required.
 Upon receipt, Control Company will fax re-certification costs and await instructions.

 When recalibrating your measurement device, you have the option to receive “As Found” data, “As Left” data, or both.

 As Found calibration data is calibration data acquired before any repairs or adjustments being made to the device.
 In other words, it is the condition of the device “as found” when arriving at our facility for calibration.
 This provides the user an opportunity to ensure that the instrument was reading accurately, and within specification, while it was in use.
 It offers valuable information and documentation to support an end user's test results.
 It also provides record-keeping on the instrument's long-term linearity and stability.

 As Left calibration data is calibration data acquired after any repairs or adjustments are made to the device, i.e., the condition the device was left before shipping back to you.
 The condition of the device used to acquire the as left data will be the same condition in which you will receive your device.

 None of the Traceable® products will need re-calibration or re-certification due to a battery change.

 Each device will be estimated per as found or as left data.

 Returned shipping cost - $20.
-Please include a working batter and probe in packaged being shipped to Control Company.
+Please include a working battery and probe in package being shipped to Control Company.

 *cost may vary by product condition, Cal points, and any additional customizations

 These are measurement readings recorded to represent the minimum (lowest or min) value achieved and the maximum (highest or max) value achieved since the instruments.
 If the memory is cleared, it will display the most recent reading.
 These are temperature values that cannot programmable.